 CTA Red Line:

-Caffé Umbria – (346 N. Clark St.) – River North – This Italian coffee café with a few seats is located in the Thompson Building. near the Chicago River.
-It’s not only one of the coolest Chicago coffee spots, it also reminds me of the many tiny coffee shops I visited in Italy.
+Caffé Umbria – (346 N. Clark St.) – River North – This Italian coffee café with a few seats is located in the Thompson Building, near the Chicago River.
+It’s not only one of the coolest Chicago coffee spots, but it also reminds me of the many tiny coffee shops I visited in Italy.
 They are a local coffee roaster out of Washington State and Oregon.
-Their coffee and espresso are blended from beans cultivated in Brazil, Africa and Europe.
+Their coffee and espresso are blended from beans cultivated in Brazil, Africa, and Europe.
 They are one of the few coffee shops which offer light, medium and dark roast coffees, as well as light, medium and dark espresso.
 I love the mocha piccante and the tall and tasty nocciola drinks.
-Don’t forget the sweet treats from the local bakeries served here. – 3 1/2 blocks south and 2 blocks west of the Grand ‘L’ stop.
+Don’t forget the sweet treats from the local bakeries served here. – 3 1/2 blocks south and two blocks west of the Grand ‘L’ stop.

 Beatrix (519 N. Clark St.) – River North – Located inside the Aloft Hotel, Beatrix is a restaurant first and foremost.
 They just happen to have a fabulous coffee bar which includes a stellar pastry selection.
 I dare you to resist the many decadent treats here.
 The coffee selection includes roasts from local Chicago giant, Metropolis.
-A special antioxidant blend by Bulletproof is also available.
-A fabulous fresh-squeezed juice menu is also available. – 2 blocks west of the Grand ‘L’ stop.
+A unique antioxidant blend by Bulletproof is also available.
+A fabulous fresh-squeezed juice menu is also available. – Two blocks west of the Grand ‘L’ stop.

 Cafe Integral – (19 East Ohio St.) – River North – This clandestine spot is tucked inside the Freehand Hotel.
 Sit at the long communal table up front or get cozy in one of the comfy chairs in the dark nooks and crannies in the back.
 You will love the Nicaraguan coffee roasts and fare being served up here.
-Grab a seat and the friendly staff will bring you your treats right to you. – 1 block north and 1/2 east of the Grand ‘L’ stop.
+Grab a seat, and the friendly staff will bring you your treats right to you. – One block north and 1/2 east of the Grand ‘L’ stop.

 Baker & Nosh – (1303 W. Wilson Ave.) – Uptown – This wonderful bakery/cafe is a bright spot in this north side neighborhood.
 Set inside a 90-year-old building, all fare is house made and features fresh bread from their on-site bakery.
 The coffee selection by La Colombe Torrefaction (my favorite roast) is equally lovely.
 Interested in baking classes?
 Baker & Nosh has you covered!
-Sit in the cute front yard during the warmer months. – 4 blocks west of the Wilson ‘L’ stop.
+Sit in the cute front yard during the warmer months. – Four blocks west of the Wilson ‘L’ stop.

 First Slice Pie Cafe – 5357 N. Ashland) – Andersonville – This is my new happy place!
 Who doesn’t love amazing pie?
 Sweet.
 Savory.
 First Slice Pie Cafe has you covered with both kind of pies that are among the freshest and most delicious I’ve ever had.
 The coffee is mighty tasty, too.
-This corner cafe is as cute as a button and you can ogle and buy artwork from local artists.
+This corner cafe is as cute as a button, and you can ogle and buy artwork from local artists.
 The other great thing that makes First Slice so special is that every dollar you spend goes back to feeding the hungry within the community.
-Lovely!! – 1 block north and and 8 blocks west of the Berwyn ‘L’ stop at the corner of Balmoral and Ashland.
+Lovely!! – One block north and 8 blocks west of the Berwyn ‘L’ stop at the corner of Balmoral and Ashland.